mithul2412/Churn-Navigator/README.md

 # Churn Navigator: Churn Analysis & Engagement

-DataOps is a platform created to demonstrate how to predict and reduce customer churn.
+Churn Navigator is a platform created to demonstrate how to predict and reduce customer churn.
 This repository outlines an end-to-end solution leveraging modern data and AI tools, plus minimal-code automation.

 ---